 Now that you know how fonts play an integral role in your branding and brand voice, it’s time for you to choose your font.
 You can choose to use a font that already exists or create custom font designs that would be 100% in sync with your brand and message.

-Going back to how our brain creates associations, you can guess that color is one of the most common and powerful associations we make.
-Your brand color shouldn’t be based on just your favorite colors.
-Color is such a powerful thing that based on the concepts of visual associations, there is a whole study just dedicated to color.
+Going back to how our brain creates associations, you can guess that colour is one of the most common and powerful associations we make.
+Your brand colour shouldn’t be based on just your favourite colours.
+Colour is such a powerful thing that based on the concepts of visual associations, there is a whole study just dedicated to colour.

-Color psychology is the study of hues as a determinant of human behavior.
-Color influences perceptions that are not obvious, such as the taste of food.
-Colors have qualities that can cause certain emotions in people.
-Colors can also enhance the effectiveness of placebos.
+Colour psychology is the study of hues as a determinant of human behaviour.
+Colour influences perceptions that are not obvious, such as the taste of food.
+Colours have qualities that can cause certain emotions in people.
+Colours can also enhance the effectiveness of placebos.

 For example, if you want to build trust with your customers, consider using navy in your brand designs, as it is associated with responsibility and trust.
 If you want voice creativity, you may want to consider purple, which is associated with fantasy and creativity.

-You can learn more about color psychology in choosing your color palette and create a unique color palette that conveys your identity while standing out from the crowd.
-Use these colors as a guideline in creating your brand, not a rule book.
+You can learn more about colour psychology in choosing your colour palette and creating a unique colour palette that conveys your identity while standing out from the crowd.
+Use these colours as a guideline in creating your brand, not a rule book.

 Bring the Brand to Life.

 Once you figure out how you want to build your brand with a clear identity, you want to portray, it’s time to bring those ideas to life.
 Start by laying out everything about your branding on a brand style guide.
 This should include: